ScanMountGoat/ArcExplorer/README.md

 Various aspects of the program can be customized in the preferences window by selecting Settings > Preferences in the top menu.
 The preferences window allows toggling the dark theme, using hexedecimal or decimal for file properties, etc.

 ## Building
 Build in Visual Studio 2019 or later or using `dotnet build` from terminal.
 Requires the .NET Core 3.1 SDK.
-The Rust lib [smash-arc](https://github.com/jam1garner/smash-arc) is downloaded and built separately using `cargo build --release --features=libzstd`.
+The Rust lib [smash-arc](https://github.com/jam1garner/smash-arc) is downloaded and built separately using `cargo build --release --features=libzstd,search`.
 The Arc Explorer source contains prebuilt binaries for smash-arc for Windows and Linux.

 ## Credits
 [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) - cross platform UI Framework